zonneplan/KiBot/README.md

 The last set of values found is inserted at the beginning of the list.
 You can collect filters for all the imported global sections.

+Imports are processed recursively: An `import` section in an imported file is also processed (so importing `A.yaml` that imports `B.yaml` effectively imports both).

+If an import filename is a relative path, it is resolved relative to the config file that contains the import (so it works regardless of the working directory and, in case of recursive imports, of where top-level config lives).

 It's recommended to always use some file extension in the *FILE_CONTAINING_THE_YAML_DEFINITIONS* name.
 If you don't use any file extension and you use a relative path this name could be confused with an internal template.
 See [Importing internal templates](#importing-internal-templates).